Avicii786/Modern-App-Api-Dev/README.md

-# Modern Mobile Web App and API Development
+# Modern Mobile Web Cloud App and API Development

 This program of [Saylani Welfare Trust](https://www.saylaniwelfare.com/) will teach you to Build Modern Full-Stack Serverless Mobile Web Cloud SaaS Apps and APIs.
 This program is supports Microservices based, API-first, Cloud Serverless SaaS and Headless technologies.
 Most of them are also advocated by [MACH Alliance](https://machalliance.org/).